uberto/pesticide/README.md

 # Pesticide

-A Library To Write Domain-Driven Tests, written in Kotlin (but it works in Java as well).
+A Library To Write Domain-Driven Tests, written in Kotlin (but it works in Java projects as well).

 ## What a DDT is?